-January 2019: Construction has been completed on the Tianjin Binhai Exploratorium, a 33,000-square-meter (355,200-square-foot) museum structure in Tianjin, China.
-Designed in 2013-2014, the Exploratorium is set to open in Fall 2019.
-The Exploratorium will showcase artifacts from Tianjin’s industrial past through large-scale contemporary technology, including spectacular rockets for space research.
+January 2019: Construction has been completed on the Binhai Science Museum (formerly The Modern City and Industrial Exploratorium of Tianjin Binhai New Area Culture Center), a 33,000-square-meter (355,200-square-foot) museum structure in Tianjin, China.
+Designed in 2013-2014, the Binhai Science Museum is set to open in Fall 2019.
+The institution will showcase artifacts from Tianjin’s industrial past through large-scale contemporary technology, including spectacular rockets for space research.
 The project is part of the city’s Binhai Cultural Center and contains facilities for cultural event

 s and exhibitions as well as galleries, offices, and restaurant and retail spaces.

 Bernard Tschumi Architects designed the Binhai Science Museum to relate to the rich industrial history of the area, the site of high-volume manufacturing and research.
 A series of large-scale cones creates major rooms throughout the museum.
 The central cone, lit from above, connects all three levels of the building.
 A spiralling ramp ascends to the top level, offering an unusual spatial experience of the modern vertical city by reinterpreting an ancient industrial typology.
 The roof is accessible to visitors and acts as a promenade with striking views over the surrounding city.

 “The Binhai Science Museum is designed as a building for the past, the present, and the future of Tianjin,” says Bernard Tschumi.